 Importance of sleep during pregnancy

 You are growing a HUMAN inside of you.
-You likely feel tired and ornery and a little frustrated that you can’t do more — but in reality, you are creating life, within your body — and when you look at that placenta, you’ll realize HOW MUCH work and iron it took to build that thing.
+You likely feel tired and ornery and a little frustrated that you can’t do more — but in reality, you are creating life, within your body — and when you look at that placenta, you’ll realize HOW MUCH work and iron it took to build that thing, not to MENTION the new baby!

 Sleep is SUPER important during pregnancy.

-Not sleeping can mimic signs of other problems (like headaches), so it’s important to get good rest
+Lack of sleep can mimic signs of other problems (like headaches), so it’s important to get enough sleep.

 Sleeping a lot during pregnancy